hemachaitanya/interviewk8s/k8s.md

 ### controller:
 * Controller Manger is responsible for maintaining desired state
 * This reconcilation loop that checks for desired state and if it mis matches doing the necessary steps is done by controller
+    ### node controller
+    noiticing and responce when nodes goes down
+    ### replication controller
+        maintaining correct no. of pods in any replication controller manage

+    ### endoint controller
+    populates the endpoint objects

 ###         node component